Dynamic Game Semantics: Dynamic Games and Strategies

-Next, let us recall \emph{linear implication} $\multimap$.
-The linear implication $A \multimap B$ is the space of \emph{linear functions} from $A$ to $B$ in the sense of linear logic \cite{girard1987linear}, i.e., they consume exactly one input in $A$ to produce an output in $B$ (strictly speaking they consume \emph{at most one input} since it is possible for Player not to play in $A$ at all, i.e., $\multimap$ is actually \emph{affine implication}; it is linear if strategies on $A \multimap B$ are restricted to be \emph{strict} \cite{abramsky2014axioms}).
+Next, let us recall \emph{linear implication} $\multimap$, which has been illustrated by examples in Section~\ref{Introduction}.
+The linear implication $A \multimap B$ is intended to be the `space' of \emph{linear functions} from $A$ to $B$ in the sense of linear logic \cite{girard1987linear}, i.e., they consume exactly one input in $A$ to produce an output in $B$ (strictly speaking, they consume \emph{at most one} input since it is possible that no moves of $A$ are performed at all during a play of $A \multimap B$).

-One additional point for dynamic games is that we need to apply the $\omega$-hiding operation $\mathcal{H}^\omega$ to the domain $A$ since otherwise the axiom DP2 may not be satisfied.
-It conceptually makes sense as well for the roles of Player and Opponent in the domain $A$ are exchanged, and thus Player should not be able to ``see'' internal moves of $A$. \begin{definition}[Linear implication \cite{abramsky1994games,abramsky1999game}] The \emph{\bfseries linear implication} $A \multimap B$ from a (normalized dynamic) game $A$ to a (dynamic) game $B$ is defined by: \begin{itemize}
+One additional point for \emph{dynamic} games is that we need to apply the $\omega$-hiding operation $\mathcal{H}^\omega$ to the domain $A$ since otherwise the linear implication $A \multimap B$ may not satisfy the axiom DP2 or DP3.
+It conceptually makes sense too for the roles of Player and Opponent in $A$ are exchanged, and thus Player should not be able to `see' internal moves of $A$. \begin{definition}[Linear implication between games \cite{abramsky1999game}] The \emph{\bfseries linear implication} $A \multimap B$ from a game $A$ to another $B$ is defined by: \begin{itemize}